katydecorah/katydecorah.github.io/code/_posts/2013-12-06-heroes-queue.md

 Feel free to [check out the spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AvJ6mdPETci9dEtZak04VzU2UEFqeXZ3V2hIdGtrWXc&usp=sharing) that I used to create these characters.

-(I highlighted AA1 to indicate that that cell holds the formula.)
+(I highlighted AA1 to show that that cell holds the formula.)

 {% include img.html src='2013-12-06-heroes-queue-2.png' alt='Batman with values' class='img-half' %}